-The Perth Mint introduced the Lunar Year of the Horse gold coins for the first time in 2002 and subsequently issued the coins again in 2014.
-The next issue of the Year of the Horse will only become available in 2026, when the horse, according to the Chinese lunar calendar, will once again ride into view.
-In 2002 the gold coin was offered in 1 kilo, 10 oz, 2 oz, 1 oz, ¼ oz, 1/10 oz and 1/20 oz weights, while the 2014 issue added two new weights: 10 kg and ½ oz.
-The one-ounce gold pieces were sold out in both years, reaching the maximum mintage limit of 30,000 gold coins in each respective year.
-If the mintage for all Year of the Horse gold coins is included, then the total figure rises to 163,000 gold pieces.
-This is an extremely low figure compared with the mintage of other well-known investment bullion coins.
-For example, the Australian Kangaroo one-ounce gold coin reaches the corresponding cumulative mintage figure of the Year of the Horse Gold Series every year.
-Australian Lunar Year of the Horse gold bullion coins are thus well suited for collectors since they are naturally as rare as gold.
+The Perth Mint introduced the Lunar Year of the Goat gold coins for the first time in 2003 and subsequently issued the coins again in 2015.
+In 2015 the gold coin was offered in 1 kg, 10 oz, 2oz, 1 oz, 1/2 oz, 1/4 oz, 1/10 oz and 1/20 oz weights.
+The quarter-ounce mintage in 2015 was 13,650 gold coins.
+If the mintage of all 2015 Year of the Goat gold coins is included, then the total figure rises to 166251 gold pieces.
+This is not very large figure compared with the mintage of other well-known investment bullion coins.
+Australian Lunar Year of the Goat gold bullion coins are thus well suited for collectors since they are naturally as rare as gold.

 Australian Lunar gold coins are based on the Chinese Lunar Zodiac